Kondapalli Koteswaramma: Work and later life

 She worked actively for the Communist Party of India along with her husband and the likes of Puchapalli Sundaraiah.
 She contributed actively to the Telangana Rebellion.
 She worked for the party for few years staying underground (In Bandar, Eluru, Puri, Raichur), away from her family and children.
 Shortly after the rebellion, the communist party divided into two.
 Her husband deserted her and she was left to fend for herself and her children.
 At the age of 35, she came to Hyderabad to study matriculation.
 She sustained during those years through the little money earned from writing stories and performing for the radio.
 Even while sustaining with such meagre earnings, she used to send ten rupees each to the party (CPI and CPI(M)) funds every month.
 After completing her matriculation, she joined Polytechnic college in Kakinada as a matron.
 She started participating in the literary events in Kakinada.
 Later, she worked in various colleges across the state.
 She had a daughter Karuna and a son Chandrasekhar.
 Karuna was a doctor and Chandrasekhar studied at Regional Engineering College, Warangal.
 Both of them died under unforeseen circumstances.
 During these years, her husband established the People's war party in India and worked actively towards it.
 But he got ousted later on from his own party and was jailed.
-He suffered mental illness and died at the age of 87 in his granddaughter's (daughter of Karuna) place.
-Koteswaramma lived in Vijayawada for few years and later on moved to Chandra Rajewsara Rao Old age home in Hyderabad.
+He suffered mental illness and died at the age of 87 in his granddaughter Sudha's (daughter of Karuna) place.
+Koteswaramma lived in Vijayawada for a few years and later on moved to Chandra Rajewsara Rao Old age home in Hyderabad.
+In her last years, she was back at her granddaughter Sudha's house in Visakhapatnam.
+She was hospitalised in September 2018, and returned home after a few days to her other granddaughter Anuradha's house, where she died.